FartyPants/FPreloader/README.md

 Anytime you press the big red button, your extensions will be reloaded (AKA if you made changes, you will see the changes)

+To do (feel free to pull request):
+- specify your own additional import that needs to be reloaded
+- reload all modules (potentially bad idea)